grem11n/blog/content/post/k8s-survey-2023.md

 {{< figure src="/img/posts/k8s-survey-2023/01_number-of-clusters.png" >}}

 48 (39.3%) of responders use multiple static clusters for different teams or departments.
 This number has grown since the last year.
-29 (28%) of the responders selected this answer previous year.
+29 (28%) of the responders selected this answer the previous year.
 The percentage of people using a single static cluster per environment also increased: 35 (34%) in 2022 vs. 44 (36.1%) in 2023.

 18 (14.8%) of responders mentioned that they use dynamic on-demand clusters.